 EthoVision XT automatically detects and tracks the subject as it moves around the test arena.
 There is no need for sensors; EthoVision XT detects multi-colored animals such as hooded rats with ease.
 Advanced tracking technology and a wide range of detection methods to choose from will assure that you acquire highly accurate data.

 Accurate detection of social contact

-For a precise detection of an animal’s location and position, EthoVision XT detects more than its center point.
+For precise detection of an animal’s location and position, EthoVision XT detects more than just a center point.
 We have developed a special algorithm for rodents that enables the additional detection of nose point and tail base.
 This offers great added value to social behavior studies.
 In a sociability test, the proximity to the wired cage can be narrowed down to the nose point of the test subject, providing more accuracy.

 Read more about using the sociability test in behavioral research on our blog.